 Bursaries, Grants & Scholarships

-No undergraduate should be prevented from fulfilling their academic potential because of costs.
+No undergraduate or clinical student should be prevented from fulfilling their academic potential because of costs.
 This page tells you about the many ways that the University of Cambridge and Newnham College will help with the costs of student life, especially for people with lower incomes or with additional needs.

 This is not money that you need to pay back – once you are awarded these bursaries and grants, the money is yours.